BestTimesToVisit.com Logo

 Getting Around Oslo, Norway

-Ruter Public Transport (Metro, Tram, Bus, Ferry)
+Ruter Public Transport (T-bane, Tram, Bus, Ferry)

-Cost:Single tickets start from 37 NOK (approx. $3.50 USD) for 60 minutes of travel, with 24-hour passes costing 116 NOK (approx. $11 USD).
-Monthly passes are also available for longer stays.
+Cost:Single tickets start at 37 NOK (approx. $3.50 USD) for 60 minutes, with 24-hour passes costing 116 NOK (approx. $11 USD).
+Monthly passes are also available.

 Oslo City Bikes (Oslo Bysykkel)